Exercise-induced pulmonary hemorrhage

-Exercise-induced pulmonary hemorrhage (EIPH), also known as "bleeding" or a "bleeding attack", refers to the presence of blood in the airways of the lung in association with exercise.
+Exercise-induced pulmonary hemorrhage (EIPH), also known as "bleeding" or a "bleeding attack", is the presence of blood in the airways of the lung in association with exercise.
 EIPH is common in horses undertaking intense exercise, but it has also been reported in human athletes, racing camels and racing greyhounds.
 Horses that experience EIPH may also be referred to as "bleeders" or as having "broken a blood vessel".
 In the majority of cases, EIPH is not apparent unless an endoscopic examination of the airways is performed following exercise.
 This is distinguished from other forms of bleeding from the nostrils, called epistaxis.

 Epidemiology

 EIPH often occurs in horses that race at high speeds, with the number of affected race horses increasing in proportion to the speed and intensity of the exercise.
 It may occur in racing Thoroughbreds (flat racing, steeplechasing or jump racing), American Quarter Horses (incidence of 50–75%), Standardbreds (incidence of 40–60%), Arabians, and Appaloosas.
 EIPH also occurs in eventers, jumpers, polo ponies, endurance horses, draft horses that pull competitively, and horses taking part in Western speed events such as barrel racing, reining and cutting.
 It is rare in endurance horses or draft breeds.

 The lowest intensities of exercise which may cause EIPH are intense trotting (40–60% maximal oxygen uptake) and cantering at speeds of 16–19 mph.

 EIPH occurs less frequently in stallions than mares or geldings.